paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-6a-public-health-service.md

 ### Statutory Notes

 #### References in Text
 Section 2039, referred to in par.
 (1), is section 2039 of Pub.
-L. 114–255, set out as a note under [section 282 of this title](./chapter-6a-public-health-service.md#section-282).
+L. 114–255, which is set out as a note under [section 282 of this title](./chapter-6a-public-health-service.md#section-282).

 #### Codification
 Section was enacted as part of the 21st Century Cures Act, and not as part of the Public Health Service Act which comprises this chapter.